The online Comment window has expired

 • Default_avatar

-Carrie Williams almost 3 years ago
+Carrie Williams about 3 years ago

 As a resident of Milwaukee and A mother of two I’m afraid every day that my children walk out the door, it’s a shame that I get worried when my phone rings during school hours because it isn’t safe to send your kids to school anymore.
 Our city is in a critical crisis when it comes to violence right now and we all should agree on that, so it would be a shame if the city doesn’t fully match the governor’s investment of 8.4mil.
 Please we’re crying out for help, I fully support everything the OVP item #50 stands for